Rhaphidophora: Description

 This is a genus of evergreen, robust, climbing plants.
-The flowers are bisexual, lacking a perigone.
+The flowers are bisexual, lacking a perianth.
 The spathe is shed after flowering.
 The ovules number eight or more and are superposed on two (rarely 3) parietal placentas of the ovary.
 The flowers produce many, ellipsoid, straight seeds with a brittle and smooth outer coat (testa).

 These are hemiepiphytes, plants capable of beginning life as a seed and sending roots to the soil, or beginning as a terrestrial plant that climbs a tree and then sends roots back to the soil.
 In rare cases they are terrestrial rheophytes (plants that grow in fast-flowing water).

 Their bast fibers have typically abundant, long and slender trichosclereids, merging with the fibers of the sclerenchyma.
 If the blade of the leaf is torn, many hairs become apparent.
 The leaf stalks bend abruptly at their top.
 The leaf margin is entire.
 The leaves are pinnatifid to pinnatisect (cut with deep opposite lobing).
 The leaf venation is parallel (with veins running parallel for the length of the leaf), pinnate (one mid-vein with smaller veins branching off laterally) to reticulate (feather-veined).